lazyslacker/gen-ai-bootcamp-2025/writing-practice/Tech_Specs.md

 ## Page States

 Page states describes the state the single page application should behaviour from a user's perspective.

 ### Setup State

 When a user first's start up the app.
-They will only see a button called "Generate Sentence" When they press the button, The app will generate a sentence using the Sentence Genreator LLM, and the state will move to Practice State
+They will only see a button called "Practice Word" When they press the button, The app will select a random word from the collection of words, and the state will move to Practice State

 ### Practice State